-The Council will continue to work through the matters outlined above with Waka Kotahi and make any necessary adjustments to its programme as variations to future Annual Plan processes.
+The Council will continue to work through the matters outlined above with Waka Kotahi and make any necessary adjustments to its programme as variations to future Annual Plan or if required an amendment to the Long Term Plan processes.
 As previously noted Council is yet to receive any indication of the funding for improvement programmes.
 Council needs to review the full package to finalise it most effective long term approach, this would include a review of phasing of investment over the 3 year funding envelope, along with the use of reserves.